marick/mockery_extras/stubbing_complex_structures.md

 so on.

 People tend to use Ecto in a stylized way - that is, a lot of their code looks pretty much the same.
-But different people's style can be different.
+But different people's styles can be different.
 Some people use what I think of as "Phoenix Classic" style (where, for example, changesets are checked after a `Repo.insert`, not before).
 I myself prefer a "view model" style, which involves two Ecto